 - 1. Opening: Introduce yourself. - 2.
 Share what we used to be like.
-Tell an effective "war story" and win the newcomer's confidence. - 3.
+Tell an effective "war story" and win the newcomer's confidence.
+(A.A.
+Your Jay-walker story. p.
+37-38) - 3.
 Share what happened.
 How you hit bottom, reached a turning point, found that jumping off place, that moment of clarity, how you found and worked a solution. - 4.
 Share what we are like today.
 Talk about the promises fulfilled, how life has taken on new meaning, how we have found the fellowship we crave. - 5.
 Closing your talk.
 Your signature sign-off.